Anesthesiologist: Career Profile, Employment Outlook, and Education Requirements

 How Do I Become Certified?

 After completing your internship and residency you may gain certification from the American Board of Anesthesiology (ABA) or the American Board of Physician Specialties (ABPS) by passing a certification exam.
-As of April 2011, the ABA and the ABPS exams are both composed of an oral section and a written section.
-The format of the ABA's written section consists of 250 multiple-choice questions.
-The ABPS's written section consists of 200 multiple-choice questions.
+As of January 2017, the ABA and the ABPS exams are both composed of an oral section and a written section.
+The written section of both exams consists of 200 multiple-choice questions.